Get to know our Board members

 Katherine’s motto: “No use crying over spilled milk.”

-David Price: Board Vice Chair & Chair, Quality Committee
+David Price: Board Chair, Interim Quality Committee Chair

 Bio:

 David and his wife Gillian live along the St Lawrence Seaway halfway between Prescott and Brockville in Leeds Grenville.
-David’s wife has an Intimate Micro Wedding business and David is a healthcare consultant.
-He is also ordained to officiate weddings in Ontario.
+David's wife has an intimate micro wedding business and David is ordained to officiate weddings in Ontario.

 David's motto: Always work hard, care about others and laugh every day.